-Unbelievably, It’s that time of year when I encourage my network to refresh and update their LinkedIn presence – over the course of the last 12 months, you may have found yourself connecting with people you don’t know, adding sections to your profile that are no longer relevant, as well as a whole multitude of other LinkedIn activities which you have no recollection of doing!
-So my first article of the year contains my annual LinkedIn housekeeping checklist updated for 2023.
+Unbelievably, it’s that time of year again when I encourage my network to refresh and update their LinkedIn presence – over the course of the last 12 months, you may have found yourself connecting with people you don’t know, adding sections to your profile that are no longer relevant, as well as a whole multitude of other LinkedIn activities which you have no recollection of doing!
+So my first article of the year contains my annual LinkedIn housekeeping checklist updated for 2024.

 - Is your headshot up-to-date?
 LinkedIn isn’t a dating site so your photo really should be an honest reflection of you!
 Is your headshot visibility set correctly?
 Add a professional banner image as well to grab the viewer’s attention.